-If you have severe one-sided abdominal pain with vomiting, get immediate medical help.
-This condition needs to be treated immediately, or else you might lose that ovary.
-Many other conditions also result in similar symptoms, so your doctor rules out those conditions also before making a diagnosis.
+If an individual has severe one-sided abdominal pain with vomiting, they should get immediate medical help.
+This condition needs to be treated immediately, or else an individual might lose that ovary.
+Many other conditions also result in similar symptoms, so the doctor rules out those conditions also before making a diagnosis.

-Your doctor will take a complete history of your symptoms, and will perform a pelvic exam.
-He or she might try to locate the areas that are tender to touch.
-You might have to get a transabdominal and/or transvaginal ultrasound, CT scan, or MRI to see the blood flow to your ovary and fallopian tube.
+The doctor will take a complete history of the symptoms and will perform a pelvic exam.
+The doctor might try to locate the areas that are tender to touch.
+An individual might have to get a transabdominal or transvaginal ultrasound, CT scan, or MRI to see the blood flow to the ovary and fallopian tube.

 Ovarian torsion results in enlargement of the ovary, edema, hemorrhage, free pelvic fluid, and a twisted and enlarged tubular structure.